slashvar/slashvar.github.io/_drafts/SFINAE.md

 The name of your wrapper have to be non ambiguous, you can easily end with infinite recursion otherwise.

-Of course, havind a `#if __My_OS__` test looks simpler, but now you only rely on the existance of the function, not the possible versions you're aware of.
+Of course, having a `#if __My_OS__` test looks simpler, but now you only rely on the existence of the function, not the possible versions you're aware of.

-This can be very useful, people using OpenSSL may have suffer from their API breaks between various versions, you can have a proper wrapper hidding it this way.
+This can be very useful, people using OpenSSL may have suffer from their API breaks between various versions, you can have a proper wrapper hiding it this way.

 ## Going further

 There's a lot of possibilities when playing around with SFINAE and type traits in general.
 For example, we are using a wrapper template that injects if needed bound checking when passing unsigned sizes with proper types to function taking `int` as size (think of OpenSSL broken API).

 As an example, let's build a `less` function that compare two integer of different types properly.
-The promotion of integers type can go pretty wrong when comparing a signed integer with an unsigned one, just as a matter of example, try the folowing example:
+The promotion of integers type can go pretty wrong when comparing a signed integer with an unsigned one, just as a matter of example, try the following example:

 ```cpp
 int main()